Robustness to corruption in pre-trained Bayesian neural networks: Abstract

 \section{Abstract}

-We develop \textshiftmatch{}, a new training-data-dependent likelihood for out of distribution (OOD) robustness in Bayesian neural networks (BNNs). \textshiftmatch{} is inspired by the training-data-dependent ``EmpCov'' priors from \citet{izmailov2021dangers}, and efficiently matches test-time spatial correlations to those at training time.
-Critically, \textshiftmatch{} is designed to leave neural network training unchanged, allowing it to use publically available samples from pretrained BNNs.
-Using pre-trained HMC samples, \textshiftmatch{} gives strong performance improvements on CIFAR-10-C, outperforms EmpCov priors, and is perhaps the first Bayesian method capable of convincingly outperforming plain deep ensembles. \textshiftmatch{} can be integrated with non-Bayesian methods like deep ensembles, where it offers smaller, but still considerable, performance improvements.
-Overall, Bayesian \textshiftmatch{} gave slightly better accuracy than ensembles with \textshiftmatch{}, though they both had very similar log-likelihoods.
+We develop \textshiftmatch{}\footnote{Code available at \url{https://github.com/xidulu/ShiftMatch}}, a new training-data-dependent likelihood for robustness to corruption in Bayesian neural networks (BNNs). \textshiftmatch{} is inspired by the training-data-dependent ``EmpCov'' priors from \citet{izmailov2021dangers}, and efficiently matches test-time spatial correlations to those at training time.
+Critically, \textshiftmatch{} is designed to leave the neural network's training time likelihood unchanged, allowing it to use publicly available samples from pre-trained BNNs.
+Using pre-trained HMC samples, \textshiftmatch{} gives strong performance improvements on CIFAR-10-C, outperforms EmpCov priors (though \textshiftmatch{} uses extra information from a minibatch of corrupted test points), and is perhaps the first Bayesian method capable of convincingly outperforming plain deep ensembles.